phillee62/Digitial_circadian_disruption_markers/README.md

 - `Digital_circadian_disruption_markers.csv` should contain four columns, corresponding to `Datetime (dd-mm-yy)`, `CRCO-sleep misalignment`, `CRPO-sleep misalignment`, and `Internal misalignment`.

+## Important Note

+Please note that the circadian disruption markers (i.e., CRCO-sleep and CRPO-sleep misalignments) can be executed without necessarily having a minute-by-minute sleep data for running `run_sleep_analysis.m`.
+In such case, however, users can manually provide information about `sleep onset`, `sleep midpoint`, and `sleep offset` information collected from the device to calculate these markers.

 ## License

 This software is open source and under an MIT license.